karankumar24/karankumar24/README.md

 # Hi there 👋

-I'm **Karan Kumar**, a Computer Science undergraduate at **LUMS**—passionate about AI, game development, and building impactful tools.
+I'm **Karan Kumar**, a Computer Science sophomore at **LUMS**—passionate about AI, game development, and building impactful tools.
 I thrive on full-stack projects, open source collaboration, and contributing to tech communities.

 ---